chrisbkelley/chrisbkelley.github.io/_pages/about.md

   image: "/images/zakim.jpg"
 ---

-I am fascinated by the insights that are waiting to be discovered in large datasets and passionate about data science.
+I am a data enthusiast who is fascinated by the insights waiting to be discovered in large datasets.